The 2019 Nota Bene competition will reopen this fall.

 Four authors receive the Reynolds Scholarship Awards, scholarships of $500 each.
 These awards are endowed by the Donald W. Reynolds Foundation in Pine Bluff, Arkansas.
 They honor the memory of the late Donald W. Reynolds, founder of the Donrey Media Group.

 Only Phi Theta Kappa members may submit manuscripts.
-Members may only submit manuscripts while enrolled in the two-year college.
+Members may only submit manuscripts while enrolled in the college.

 Qualitative and quantitative research papers, poetry, short stories, essays and drama are accepted for consideration.